nanobox-io/nanobox-docs/source/local-config/configure-nanobox.html.md

 ### SSH Key
 `ssh-key` defines a specific key for Nanobox to use when establishing SSH connections to remote servers.
 By default, Nanobox copies in all keys in your `~/.ssh` directory.

+### SSH Encrypted Keys
+`ssh-encrypted-keys` tells Nanobox whether or not to use password-protected SSH keys.
+By default, Nanobox will ignore password-protected keys.
+If enabled, you will be prompted for your SSH key password each time your applications build.

 ### Anonymous
 `anonymous` opts out of connecting your Nanobox CLI to your Nanobox account and any error reporting sent to Nanobox. _In order to interact with live apps, you will still need to authenticate your Nanobox account._